Sorinace/Final-project-Django--2021--Scoala-Informala/README.md

 * A registered user will upload the quiz to the system (DB)
 * A registered user will assign the quiz to one or more people
 * The person will receive an email with a link to perform the quiz assigned
-* After completing the quiz the result will be stored on the server, where it can be consulted by the registered user who assigned it to you.
+* After completing the quiz the result will be stored on the server, where it can be consulted by the registered user who assigned it.
 * The registered user will obtain the rated quiz

 ## Technical documentation